A Neural Tangent Kernel Perspective of GANs: Proofs of Theoretical Results and Additional Results

-For each $i$, because the covariance function of $g_i$ is smooth over $\cl(V_1)$, its variance admits a maximum at in $\cl(V_1)$ and we take $\sigma^2_i$ the double of its value.
-We then know~\citep{Adler1990}, that there is an $M_i$ such that:
+For each $i$, because the covariance function of $g_i$ is smooth over the compact set $\cl V$, its variance admits a maximum in $\cl V$ and we take $\sigma^2_i$ the double of its value.
+We then know from \citet{Adler1990}, that there is an $M_i$ such that:

-where $Y_i$ is a Gaussian distribution which variance is $\sigma_i^2$, the r.h.s. thus being finite.
+where $Y_i$ is a Gaussian distribution which variance is $\sigma_i^2$, the right-hand side thus being finite.